abhay0963/TrustFace-AI/README.md

 > the harder question: *how certain am I, and should I actually trust this
 > recognition enough to act on it?*

-Built as an MCA project, engineered to industry standard: explainable decision scoring, encrypted biometric storage, and presence intelligence — running entirely on a single laptop with open-source, open-weight tools.
+A project, engineered to industry standard: explainable decision scoring, encrypted biometric storage, and presence intelligence — running entirely on a single laptop with open-source, open-weight tools.